 Lastly, if you want to put a smile on your customers’ faces and join bar-tending competitions, you need to work on your showmanship.

 This means practicing your moves with cocktail shakers.
 You have to master throwing, spinning, catching, and juggling shakers and bottles to delight customers.
+You can use a cocktail ice maker that helps you to make a perfect cocktail.

 By working on these additional skills, you will impress customers.
 This can also give your bar extra publicity, which will translate to better sales and revenue for your workplace.